digitalinnovationone/dio-lab-open-source/community/TheEduSantos.md

 # Welcome to My Profile 👋

 ## About Me
 Hello!
-I am Eduardo, 20 years old, Brazilian, and I am student of Information Security, and Development.
+I am Eduardo, Brazilian, and I am student of Information Security, and Development.
 Although I have little professional experience, I am extremely motivated to learn and improve my skills.

 In my CyberSecurity studies, I've gained knowledge about computer networks, log analysis, and various tools used in ethical hacking/penetration testing.
 Regarding my studies in programming languages, I have studied programming logic, some programming languages, such as Python (my favorite one) and Ruby, as well as HTML, CSS and JavaScript.
 I have honed my skills through hands-on experience in diverse projects, guided by tutorials, and self-driven exploration..